Core Module Information

 Learning Outcomes for module:

-LO1: Examine the foundations, theories, and associated conceptual frameworks behind Sport Event Tourism
+LO1: Understand and apply the foundations, theories, and associated conceptual frameworks behind Sport Event Tourism.

 LO2: Analyse and investigate the impacts of sport event tourism and investigate how these affect local, national and international communities.

-LO3: Consider sport event tourism in respect of the host destination, its resources and current tourism markets.
+LO3: Understand and evaluate sport event tourism in respect of the host destination, its resources and current tourism markets.

-LO4: Evaluate the processes the processes behind sport event tourism bidding, planning & staging.
+LO4: Analyze and apply the processes behind sport event tourism bidding, planning & staging.

 Full Details of Teaching and Assessment